rob550-docs/rob550-docs.github.io/docs/botlab/setup-guide/mbot-system-setup-Pi5.md

 The following items are needed:
 1. microSD card for main storage
 2. SD adapter
-Optional:
-3. USB keyboard and mouse
+3. USB keyboard and mouse (Optional)

 ### Contents